advaitkrishna25/automated-feedback-system/setup-guide.md

 ---

-# Solution Used
+## Solution Used

-Used CPU mode:
+CPU mode was used:

 ```bash
 whisper download.mp3 --model base --device cpu